Benefits of Exercise

 Most well-known health organisations advocate exercise for everyone.
 This is because of the tremendous benefits that exercise brings, both physically and psychologically.
 The benefits include sharp reduction in the chances of various serious health conditions.

-Exercise Leads to Reduced Risk of Serious Health Problems
+Less Risk of Serious Health Problems With Exercise

 The potentially disastrous consequences of lack of exercise are now well-known.